Mannuel25/Cheqqit/README.md

 python manage.py runserver
 ```
 # Contribution 🌟
 Are you interested in making any contribution to the project?.
-Be sure to follow the [contribution guidelines](CONTRIBUTING.md).
-If you love this project, kindly guve it a star ⭐ and share it with others 🤗.
+Be sure to follow the [contribution guidelines](CONTRIBUTING.md) while making your contributions.
+If you love this project, kindly give it a star ⭐ and share it with others 🤗.

 # License 🔐
 Thsi project is under an [MIT LICENSE](LICENSE)